qiqi-lu/fluoresfm/README.md

 - `display_mask.py` : display segmentation results of selected samples in the internal and external datasets.

 #### finetune
+**Only the first convolutional layer and the last convolutional layer of the backbone are fine-tuned during the fine-tuning stage.**
 - `display_finetune_metrics.py` : display the metrics of the finetuned models.
 Mutlple datasets, three metrics.
 - `display_finetune_training_curve.py` : display the training curve of the finetuned models.
 Single dataset.
 To present the overfitting phenomenon.
 - `display_finetune_num_sample.py` : display the effect of numbder of samples used for finetuning.
+- `dispaly_finetune_3d.py` : display the results in 3D image restoration task.
+- `display_finetune_proj.py` : display the results in projection image restoration task.
+- `display_finetune_iso_wo_gt.py` : display the results in isotropic image restoration task without ground truth.
+- `display_finetune_srx.py` : display the results in image restoration task with various scale factors.

+#### image classfication
+The file start with `classfication_` is used to implement the image retrieval-based structure type prediction directly from input images.
+- `classification_dataset_construct.py` : construct the dataset for image retrieval-based structure type prediction, including searching database and test images.
+- `classification_manual.py` : manually anotate the structure type of each image in the test dataset.
+- `classification_dataset_embedding.py` : embed the images using the text embedder.
+- `classification_predct.py` : predict the structure type of each image in the test dataset.

+#### morphology-aware measurements
+- `analysis_ccp_single_sample(dataset).py` : calculate the CCP diameter in a single sample or a single dataset.
+- `analysis_ER_node_single_sample(dataset).py` : calculate the ER node number/degree in a single sample or a single dataset.
+- `analysis_mt_single_sample(dataset).py` : calculate the filament length in MT network in a single sample or a single dataset.
+- `analysis_text_confusion_matrix.py` : confusion matrix analysis of structure type prompt impact.

 ### Other functions
 - `substract_background.py` : substract the background of the images using rolling-ball algorithm.
 - `image_denoising.py` : denoise image using conventional denoising algorithms, such as non-local means.
+- `collect_datasets_info.py` : collect the information of each dataset to generate Supplmentary Data 1 in our manuscript.

 ### Running time
 The processing time for a 256x256 image is about 0.30 seconds, 512x512 image is about 2.73 seconds, and 1024x1024 image is about 7.63 seconds on a Nvidia RTX 4090D GPU.